DrDBanner/inmanage/readme.md

 - [FAQ](#faq---frequently-asked-questions)

 > [!TIP]
-> f you seek a very convenient way to install Invoice Ninja from scratch: Go with the [Provisioned Installation](#installation-provisioning) option.
+> If you seek a very convenient way to install Invoice Ninja from scratch: Go with the [Provisioned Installation](#installation-provisioning) option.

 ## Overview